Loading please wait

 The pictures below show water waves.

-If you drop a stone or a water droplet on a smooth water surface, ripples will form (see picture below).
+If you drop a stone or a water droplet on a smooth water surface, ripples will form, as shown in the photograph below.

 Ripples

 When two waves occur in the same medium (the substance they travel in) at the same time, they interfere with each other and can combine.
-In essence, they can add up or cancel each other out; a bit like addition and subtraction.
+They can either add up or cancel each other out - a bit like addition and subtraction.

-Wave interference and superposition (sometimes called superimposition) is shown in the diagram below:
+Wave interference and superposition are shown in the diagrams below:

 Wave interference

-In constructive interference the two waves add up to form a higher wave (shown by the green wave).
-In destructive interference (also called superposition), the two waves cancel each other out, which is shown by the flat line.
+In constructive interference, the amplitudes of the two waves add up to form a new wave with a greater amplitude, shown by the green wave.
+Meanwhile, in destructive interference, we subtract the amplitudes of each wave, meaning the two waves cancel each other out, which is shown by the flat line.

-It is indeed very interesting that despite wave interference, the waves themselves do not change and after the superposition, they will continue travelling as they were before and on the same path.
+Despite wave interference, the waves themselves do not change and after the superposition - they will continue travelling as they were before, on the same path.

 What is EdPlace?